shyamkumarlchauhan/commcare-icds/README.md

 ## Automated build

-Executing a build and running tests is done as part of the `commcare-hq` Travis build.

-The Travis job will clone this repository and run the tests as part of the normal test run.

-In order to run tests for a specific branch in this repository you need to create a branch in the `commcare-hq` repository with the same name:
+If you need to test changes to this codebase in conjunction with changes made to the `commcare-hq` code you can accomplish this by ensuring that the branch name in the two repositories is the same.

+This will cause both the `commcare-hq` build as well as the build on this repository to checkout the branch prior to running tests.

 **commcare-icds** repo:

 ```
-git checkout --branch my-feature-branch
+git checkout --branch $BRANCH
 # make changes and commit
 git push origin
 ```